Estimated reading time: 5 minutes

 3. No Need for a High GPA

 It’s challenging to get into many universities if you don’t have a high GPA.
-However, some trade schools don’t look at your high school GPA for many of their programs.
+However, some vocational schools don’t look at your high school GPA for many of their programs.

 This doesn’t mean getting into a trade school will happen, though.
 They do require other things to enroll, but if you struggled with your grades in high school or even college, this could be an excellent alternative to consider.
 Contacting the school and finding out what they need is an excellent first step.